 Our ClearTax GST software is already on a roll filing GST returns

-Earlier, there was VAT and service tax, each of which had their own returns and compliances.
+Earlier, there was VAT and service tax, each of which had its own returns and compliances.
 Below table shows the same:

-Earlier to GST regime, supplying goods through e-commerce sector was not defined.
+Earlier to the GST regime, supplying goods through the e-commerce sector was not defined.
 It had variable VAT laws.
 Let us look at this example:

 Online websites (like Flipkart and Amazon) delivering to Uttar Pradesh had to file a VAT declaration and mention the registration number of the delivery truck.
 Tax authorities could sometimes seize goods if the documents were not produced.

 Again, these e-commerce brands were treated as facilitators or mediators by states like Kerala, Rajasthan, and West Bengal which did not require them to register for VAT.

 All these differential treatments and confusing compliances have been removed under GST.
 For the first time, GST has clearly mapped out the provisions applicable to the e-commerce sector and since these are applicable all over India, there should be no complication regarding the inter-state movement of goods anymore.

 Read a more detailed analysis of the impact of GST on e-commerce.